theQRL/theqrl.org/content/blog/2023/celebrating-five-years-of-qrl/index.md

 It has also been a watershed moment in project management and funding, and with that it heralded in the launch of the Foundation Grants Programme and Bug Bounty Programme.

-### Foundation grant programme
+### Foundation Grants Programme

-The QRL Foundation Grant programme was established as a means of providing support for the QRL ecosystem.
+The QRL Foundation Grants Programme was established as a means of providing support for the QRL ecosystem.
 Applications are encouraged in the following areas: open source tools; education; open source infrastructure; post-quantum research; community and public goods; and open source infrastructure.

 As the first round of Foundation grants closes, we are pleased to confirm the delivery of several grants and the formation of a few partnerships.
 These vary from cutting edge post-quantum cryptography research grants to a third party mobile-wallet application.
 Current grant partnerships include Geometry Labs, the Quantum Resistance Corporation, Singularity Systems, and Volt-Development.